Left to right: Lay Reader Margaret Clarke, Head Teacher James Tibbles, Rev Estella Last and Julia Perfect (Collective

 Our Vicar, Estella Last and Reader, Margaret Clarke, visit regularly to take Collective Worship and Key Stage Assemblies in the School.
 A number of parishioners volunteer on a regular basis on school trips, as reading helpers and with specialist teaching.
-Estella is also an Ex-officio governor on the school's governing body and a parents prayer group meets regularly at St Peter's in Bridge to pray for the school community.
+Rev Estella is an Ex-officio governor on the school's governing body and a parents prayer group meets regularly at St Peter's in Bridge to pray for the school community.

 The school hall is also used as a venue for larger church meetings and Messy Church which is held once a month on a Saturday afternoon.
 The Church team have also joined up with the school PTA to put together a fete for the Village community.

 Tuesday 16th July 2019 saw the children of Bridge & Patrixbourne School visit St Peter's Bridge for the final time this academic year.
 Two services were held to accommodate the entire school with a class from each year group in each service.
 The service was complied by Mrs Perfect but the children had picked their favourite hymns and had written prayers from each year group.
 The children also shared reflections from the year, sharing their happiest memory, saddest memory, greatest learning moment and funniest memories ( which raised a few chuckles from the congregation).
 Parents and teachers joined in with some beautifully chosen hymns, accompanied by the multi-talented Mr Luck on the organ.
 Estella and Margaret where there to share prayers and blessings with the children and staff and the service ended, as is tradition, with the year 6 students leaving to a round of applause as they departed their final school service after 7 years at Bridge & Patrixbourne School.
 It was a very moving morning for all those involved.